WillItMod/AxeBench-Release/release-notes/PATREON_POST_RC1e_and_v3.0.0.md

-# AxeBench RC1e (stable) + Android Client v1.2 + v3.0.0 (testing build)
+# AxeBench v3.0.0 (Stable) + Android Client v1.2

-Hey legends — RC1e is live and the Android client is updated to v1.2.
-I’ve also posted a v3.0.0 **testing build** for anyone who wants to help validate the last fixes before we call it “full release”.
+Hey legends — **AxeBench v3.0.0 is now STABLE** and the Android client is updated to v1.2.
+Thank you for all the testing, bugs, and feedback through the beta/RC cycle.

 ## Disclaimer (Please Read Before Blaming Anyone Else)